reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 }
 ```

 Try this fix in the sandbox above.
-Verify that the linter error is gone, and that the chat re-connects when needed.
+Verify that the linter error is gone, and the chat re-connects when needed.

 <Note>

 In some cases, React *knows* that a value never changes even though it's declared inside the component.
 For example, the [`set` function](/reference/react/useState#setstate) returned from `useState` and the ref object returned by [`useRef`](/reference/react/useRef) are *stable*--they are guaranteed to not change on a re-render.
-Stable values aren't reactive, so the linter lets you omit them from the list.
-However, including them is allowed: they won't change, so it doesn't matter.
+Stable values aren't reactive, so you may omit them from the list.
+Including them is allowed: they won't change, so it doesn't matter.

 </Note>